Questions To Ask When Choosing A Cemetery

 Home / Cemetery in Guelph / Questions To Ask When Choosing A Cemetery

-As a Cemetery Counsellor at Woodlawn Memorial Park, my main job is to meet with families and explain our cemetery service offerings.
-This part of the process is all about supporting and educating families about the options that are available to them that will meet their wishes and needs.
+The thought of choosing a cemetery for your final resting place, or that of a loved one, may feel overwhelming and emotionally challenging.
+Lack of clarity and guidance can lead to choices that may not fully reflect one’s wishes.
+As a Cemetery Counsellor at Woodlawn Memorial Park, my job is to meet with families and explain our cemetery service offerings.
+This part of the process is all about supporting and educating families about their options and how we can meet their needs.

-Here are some key questions to ask before choosing a cemetery:
+Here are some answers to frequently asked questions that I recommend reviewing before choosing a cemetery:

 Interment rights can be defined as the right to put a deceased person in a lot.
 At Woodlawn, we call this lot a final resting place.